 marketing strategy template marketing plan

-Notice how this aligns pretty well with the marketing plan outline we discussed in previous sections.
+Notice how the template closely aligns with the marketing plan outline we discussed in previous sections.

 4. Orange simple marketing proposal template